What to Do in Ronda for a Day (Must-see Attractions + Tips)

 1. Enjoy the views of Puente Nuevo (New Bridge)

-One of the most emblematic landmarks in Ronda is Puente Nuevo, also known as Tajo de Ronda, a bridge that connects the newer part of Ronda with the old town of Ronda.
+One of the most emblematic landmarks in Ronda is Puente Nuevo, also known as Tajo de Ronda, a bridge that connects the newer part of Ronda with the old town.

-The views of the bridge are spectacular regardless of where you look at it.
+The views from the bridge are spectacular, no matter which way you look.
 Its three different arches, buildings clinging to the cliffs, the river Guadalevín and all the green vegetation make it so special.

 Ensure you wear a good pair of trainers in Ronda, especially if you plan to visit this path, as it is rocky and hilly.
 I definitely wasn’t prepared for that and learned it the hard way.

-Enjoying the views of Tajo de Ronda at sunset is magical and one of the best free things to do in Ronda.
+If you don’t want to do the walk, you can still enjoy the views of Tajo de Ronda from different viewpoints at sunset.
+It’s magical and one of the best free things to do in Ronda.

 Plaza de Toros de Ronda is the oldest bullring, and therefore, one of the most important bullrings in Spain.
 This is why Ronda is considered the birthplace of bullfighting.